-Formed in 1991, Sport Central was created by community-minded individuals who wanted to see children in need have access to necessary sport equipment.
-As a volunteer driven, Alberta-based charitable organization, Sport Central provides sports equipment at no cost to kids in need.
+Formed in 1991, Sport Central was created by community-minded individuals who wanted to to make sports equipment available to kids ages 4-17 who may not have access or opportunity across Edmonton, central and northern Alberta.
+As a volunteer driven, Alberta-based charitable organization, Sport Central provides sports equipment to kids at no cost.
 Generous donations of gently used equipment and volunteer time by Edmonton and area residents help make this one of Alberta’s most cost effective charities.
-Since it’s inception, Sport Central has provided over 180,000 low-income kids with safe gear, enabling them to participate in the sport of their choice.
+Sport Central collects gently used sport equipment, refurbishes & repairs, and then redistributes the equipment (including bikes) so every kid has the chance to play or participate.

 Our Vision